Updated June 28, 2023

-A primary key has auto defined unique constraint on it and remembers we can include only one primary key in one table.
-Generally, we provide ID as the Primary key for a table that will be unique and has NOT NULL value.
-So, when we create a table we define a certain field as Primary Key with NOT NULL constraint so that it becomes a unique identifier column in the table.
+A primary key has an auto-defined unique constraint and remembers we can include only one primary key in one table.
+Generally, we provide ID as the Primary key for a unique table with a NOT NULL value.
+So, when we create a table, we define a certain field as Primary Key with a NOT NULL constraint so that it becomes a unique identifier column in the table.

 Create Table Persons_Data (PersonID int NOT NULL, Name Varchar(255) NOT NULL, Address Varchar(255) NOT NULL, Phone int NOT NULL, PRIMARY KEY (PersonID, Name));

-Here we have declared Primary key on PersonID and Name columns on the Persons_Data Table.
-NOTE that a “Constraint allows us to define the limit data type when we create or alter the table queries in SQL.”
+Here we have declared the Primary key on PersonID and Name columns on the Persons_Data Table.
+Note that a “Constraint allows us to define the limit data type when we create or alter the table queries in SQL.”

 We use a primary key in SQL database queries as follows:

-Suppose we create a table named Customers with columns as “CustomerID, CustomerName, Address, and City”.
+Suppose we create a table named Customers with columns “CustomerID, CustomerName, Address, and City.”

 CREATE TABLE Customers (CustomerID int NOT NULL PRIMARY KEY, CustomerName varchar (255) NOT NULL, Address varchar (255) NOT NULL, City varchar (255) );

-We can see in the above table that the column CustomerID has unique values and NOT NULL but on the other side, we can find that the values like in City column contain duplicate data also.
+We can see in the above table that the column CustomerID has unique values and is NOT NULL, but on the other side, we can find that the values, like in the City column, contain duplicate data also.